lines14/jira_statistics_parser/README.md

 # jira_issues_parser
-Self created utility that could parse Jira issues statistics and upload it to Confluence
+Self created utility that could parse Jira issues statistics and upload it to Confluence.
+Processed with ESLint